Scientology in Egypt: Scientology books in Egypt

-Arabic-language translations of books by L. Ron Hubbard, such as Dianetics and The Way to Happiness, have been sold in several book stores in Egypt and were made available at the annual Cairo International Book Fair.
+Arabic-language translations of books by L. Ron Hubbard, such as Dianetics: The Modern Science of Mental Health and The Way to Happiness, have been sold in several book stores in Egypt and were made available at the annual Cairo International Book Fair.
 The books bore the approval stamp of Al-Azhar, the Muslim world's highest Sunni learning institution.
 They were printed in Denmark, both in English and Arabic, and shipped to Egypt by New Era Publications.
-Ahmed Abdel Khalek, a professor at Al-Azhar University who has served as chief-of-staff and translator to the Grand Imam of al-Azhar, said that he had no objections to the approval of the books unless they violated "morality and traditions".
+Professor Ahmed Abdel Khalek of Al-Azhar University, who had served as chief-of-staff and translator to the Grand Imam of al-Azhar, said that he had no objections to the approval of the books unless they violated "morality and traditions".
 "We should be open-minded and listen to the other.
 After all, if I disagree with something in a book, I should write a rebuttal," he said.
-New Era Publications' public relations office said that Al-Azhar's move was essential and insisted that there was nothing religious about the books' nature.
+New Era Publications' public relations office said that Al-Azhar's approval was essential and insisted that there was nothing religious about the books.

 Narconon

-Narconon Egypt, a drug abuse treatment center based in Fayoum, is the Egyptian branch of the global Narconon organization.
-The branch's executive director, Mohamed Nour Salah, said that there is no connection between Narconon Egypt and the Church of Scientology, stressing that it is a non-profit organization and that none of the staff are Scientologists.
+Narconon Egypt is a drug abuse treatment center based in Ismailia Governorate, previously in Fayoum.
+It is a branch of the Narconon organization, a Scientology front group that promotes L. Ron Hubbard's unscientific methods of detoxifying the body.
+In 2010, Narconon Egypt's executive director Mohamed Nour Salah said there was no connection between Narconon Egypt and the Church of Scientology, and stressed that it was a non-profit organization and that none of the staff were Scientologists.
 Nevertheless, Narconon Egypt's website mentions Hubbard's work as an inspiration for its founding.